 As we touched on earlier, the scooter board is an incredible tool to benefit your child both physically and mentally because it helps…

 - Provide sensory integration for those who are sensory seeking or sensory over-responding

-If your child has lower extremity weakness, this is an excellent way to build muscle tone, especially in their trunk area.
+If your child has lower extremity weakness, this is an excellent way to build muscle tone, especially in the trunk area.

-If your child has upper extremity weakness, it will help them balance and work on their coordination.
+If your child has upper extremity weakness, the scooter board helps with balance and coordination.

-So what activities will improve lower and upper extremity weakness or WILL strengthen your child’s motor functions?
+You may be wondering, what activities improve lower and upper extremity weakness or what exercises can you do to strengthen motor functions?

-Besides the developmental benefits, there are many activities and uses of a scooter board which we will touch on next.
+Besides the developmental benefits, here are super fun activities and uses of a scooter board.

 Place the bowling pins across the room and have your child scoot their body to knock the pins over.